checkCircle

 Is cryptocurrency a personal use asset?

-The Australian tax code does have an exemption for items bought for personal use.
+The Australian tax code does have an exemption for assets bought for personal use.
 If you buy less than $10,000 worth of cryptocurrency for the specific purpose of buying items for personal use or consumption, you may be eligible for this exemption.

 Of course, most cryptocurrency purchases are not subject to the personal asset use exemption.
 According to the ATO, the personal asset use exemption cannot be claimed if the purchase was originally made for investment purposes.